Ricardomol/pazdera.github.io/_posts/2015-07-27-secondary-skills-for-software-engineers.md

 generally anyone who offers an API has use for dev evangelists and community managers.
 Engineers are a merciless crowd and being one of them gives you much higher chances of being heard.

+## 5. Management and corporate

+Taking part or moving entirely to management is a path many senior programmers take in bigger companies.
+In larger teams, programming is as much about people as it is about code and making sure the culture is right is really important.

+Recruiting good programmers is expensive and losing them even more so.
+Good managers and team leaders are essential to achieving high employee retention.
+Being a programmer yourself will help you better understand your team and create an environment where things get done and people are happy.

+Management skills are difficult to learn on your own.
+While there may be plenty of resources, becoming a good manager without actually having anybody to manage is tricky.
+Most people move into it gradually by sticking with one company for long enough and being proactive in the organisation organisation.

+Helping people perform well, grow in their profession and enjoy their work is a no small feat and can be incredibly rewarding too.

 ## 6. None